 43 LS Alex and his gang in the Durango (07:33)

-Now an obvious (and wonderful) blue screen shot of Alex and his droogs in their "Durango 95" (an M-505 Adams Brothers Probe 16, "an investigation into the extremes of styling") roaring down a surreally illumined wooded country road, the car's top down, they howling in adrenalin delight, Alex at the wheel.
+Now an obvious (and wonderful) rear screen projection shot of Alex and his droogs in their "Durango 95" (an M-505 Adams Brothers Probe 16, "an investigation into the extremes of styling") roaring down a surreally illumined wooded country road, the car's top down, they howling in adrenalin delight, Alex at the wheel.

 DAV 485Q is the license number.

 ALEX: The Durango 95 purred away real horrorshow.
 A nice warm vibratey feeling all through your guttiwuts.
 Soon it was trees and dark, my brothers, with real country dark.

 44 LS A Mack truck parked across the road.
 (08:04) The driver stands in the middle shining a flashlight warning of the truck blocking the road, two emergency lamps shining also to either side of the road, giving a triangle formation of light.

 They speed under the mack truck at the crossroads, careless of their own safety, sending the driver fleeing.
 Several times in the film Kubrick makes use of a bright light near to center screen shining directly into the camera.
 We've much the same here though we are watching from the side of the Durango.